google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 # Calculating the overall cost
 There are a number of variables that need to be figured out to determine cost.
-That said, the vast majority of that cost is going to be from the network egress.
-The next largest cost is likely for hosting of containers.

 Let's assume that we are calculating the cost of operating for an area with: